elliswmartin/renamer/README.md

 ![CSV Example](csv_example.png)

-4. Open Terminal and run the rename script.
+4. Open Terminal and run `rename.py`.
 Images will appear in the `~/Desktop/rename/done` folder when finished.

-        $ py ~/YOUR_USERNAME/Desktop/rename.py
+        $ python3 ~/YOUR_USERNAME/Desktop/rename.py

 ## Background